IBM Storage FlashSystem vs. NetApp EF-Series All Flash Arrays

 Read full review

-• NetApp EF-Series All Flash Array need to perform the additional configuration for multipathing
+• NetApp EF-Series All Flash Arrays, need to perform additional configurations for multipathing that's not required in other storage

 Read full review